 Volunteers offer real help for hurting children

-Circle of Life, a program started by Bev Goodier, M.A., offers counseling, education and support for those who do not have financial resources or reasonable access to help after experiencing loss such as death, divorce, incarceration of a parent, etc. in addition to adult grief/loss classes.
+Circle of Life, a program started by Bev Goodier, M.A., offers counseling, education and support for those who do not have financial resources or reasonable access to help after experiencing a loss such as death, divorce, incarceration of a parent, etc. in addition to adult grief/loss classes.
 Bev trains competent and dedicated volunteers to teach classes for children who are experiencing such loss.

 Our volunteers range in age from 15 to adult.
 We meet monthly for continued training and support.